Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Map/ManageOperationalLayers/readme.md

 ## Additional information

 You cannot add the same layer to the map multiple times or add the same layer to multiple maps.
-Instead, clone the layer with `layer.Clone()` before duplicating.
+Instead, create a new layer using the `FeatureTable`.

 ## Tags